brandondelpozo/synthetic-data-ai/documentation/architecture.md

       Living documentation
 ```

-### **14.2 Atributos de Calidad Priorizados**
+### **14.2 Focus on Quality Attributes**

 #### **Quality Matrix for Dynamic Model Builder:**

-The architect prioritizes quality attributes based on the system's requirements, ensuring that critical aspects like performance and availability receive the highest focus.
+The new architect prioritizes quality attributes based on the system's requirements, ensuring that critical aspects like performance and availability receive the highest focus.

 | **Attribute** | **Priority** | **Architectural Metrics** | **Application to Project** |
 |-------------|---------------|-------------------------------|---------------------------|